mredig/GitAutoUpdate/README.md

 1. In *your* repository, you can include a `Scripts` folder with pre and postflight scripts named `preflight` and `postflight`
 	1. `preflight` script will be run every time before an update is checked or performed
 	1. `postflight` script will be run every time after an update is checked or performed
-		* upon updating, it SHOULD run the new `postflight` script if any changes were made (untested)
+		* upon updating, it will run the new `postflight` script
+1. To update `git_auto_update`, save the customized variables at the top of the script

 #### Notes:
 * This script assumes your repo conforms to the typical git naming scheme of `[protocol][server][path][reponame].git`
-* updating is not yet implemented, so for now this is an overpowered `git clone` command
-* don't forget that pre and postflight scripts must be executable!
+* don't forget that pre and postflight scripts must be executable! (that cause me a bit of a headache during my testing!)

+#### TODO

+* customize scripts paths
+* uninstaller
+	* remove/comment cron entry
+	* invoke a cleanup script
+* allow installation without arguments
+	* would allow for deploying via `perl -e "$(curl -fsSL https://raw.githubusercontent.com/mredig/autoUpdateTest/master/autoUpdater)"`
+* might wanna reset to HEAD? before updating?